Immune responses to meat allergens

 This page contains automated translations.

-Allergic reactions to meat and meat products are still little researched.
-For this reason, there is also little awareness of the fact that people can have allergic reactions to meat.
-As part of a precursor project funded by the FWF, UASProfessor Dr InesSwoboda and her research group succeeded in identifying the first allergens from white and red meat, producing them in recombinant form and characterising them.
+Allergic reactions to meat and meat products have not yet been extensively researched.
+For this reason, awareness of the fact that people can be allergic to meat is low.
+As part of a precursor project funded by the FWF, FH Prof. Univ.
+Doz.
+Dr. Ines Swoboda and her research group succeeded in identifying the first allergens from white and red meat, producing them in recombinant form and characterising them.

 Building on the findings from the previous project, the current project, which is also funded by the FWF, focuses on the identification and precise biochemical and immunological characterisation of further meat allergens with the aim of completing the spectrum of relevant meat allergens and determining their clinical significance.
 The project is also dedicated to analysing the cross-reactivity between meat allergens and allergens from other animal foods (e.g. fish, seafood, insects).
 The knowledge about clinically relevant meat allergens and cross-reactive allergens from other animal foods will help to improve the diagnosis and treatment of meat allergies and related allergies.